rachelesmee/website/foss4guk2019/participation.md

 We are also offering grants of up to &pound;100 to help cover **childcare costs at home** that you are incurring specifically to enable you to attend the conference.
 We will reimburse these costs after the conference, and will require proof of payment - i.e. a receipt or letter from the childcare provider.
 Please get in touch if you would like more information about this.

-Children/babies will also welcome at the conference itself.
+Children/babies will also be welcome at the conference itself.
 <br>
 <hr/>

 ### Hearing Support

-If you let us know during registration that you require a sign language interpreter, then we will make arrangements to have this available (There are induction loops in the auditoriums.)
+If you let us know during registration that you require a sign language interpreter, then we will make arrangements to have this available (there is an induction loop in the main auditorium).
 <br>
 <hr/>